tomerfiliba/PrimeSense/mightly-docs/index.rst

 The lesson to be learned here is, such projects are too complex to "real configuration", forcing you to augment the configuration with code.
-And if this is the case, why bother maintaining 4 different XMLs and countless lines of code for processing them?
-Let's just use code -- but declaratively!
+And if this is the case, why bother maintaining 4 different XMLs and countless lines of code for "parsing" them?
+Let's just use code -- but let's make it declarative.

 Goals
 -----